robincher/node-apex-api-security/README.md

 **Logging**

-If you want to log while running the unit test , just set the log level to trace
+If you want to log while running the unit test , just set the log level to **trace**

 ```
-ApiSigningUtil.setLogLevel('none');
+ApiSigningUtil.setLogLevel('trace');
 ```

 ## Walkthrough for ApiSecurityUtil (Deprecated)